oak-hu/oak-hu.github.io/content/Notes/2023-2024/Graduate Classes.md

 ## Formal Semantics (Paul Elbourne, TT24)

 Worked through Heim & Kratzer, with extra discussion on issues relevant to the philosophy of language.
 Paul pulls in the opposite direction from Tim in areas like semantic internalism or Fregeanism about proper names.
-This class was unortunately scheduled such that in almost half the sessions, half of us would leave halfway through for Jowett Society meetings.
+This class was unfortunately scheduled such that in almost half the sessions, half of us would leave halfway through for Jowett Society meetings.

 ## Topics in Epistemology (Tim Williamson, TT24)